 Our next interviewed affiliate, well, super-affiliate is Phil Fraser, who many of you probably already know personally.
 Phil is the owner of the biggest online bingo review site on this planet and possibly this universe.
 WhichBingo.co.uk is the leader of the bingo market and they recently created their first TV ad that airs in the UK.
-Phil is a role model to follow in this industry, look up to and strive to become at least 90% as succesful as he and his business is.
+Phil is a role model to follow in this industry, look up to and strive to become at least 90% as successful as he and his business are.

 EEG: Firstly we would like to thank you for this opportunity, we are really interested and I’m sure that all our readers are going to read this with huge interest.

 Tell us a bit about yourself, we want to know who Phil Fraser really is.
 Where were you born?
 What was the key idea of developing these skills that got you so far in the industry?

 The real Phil Fraser?
 I was born in Birmingham but my parents moved to Leeds when I was very young, so Leeds has always been my home.
 After three years at University in Leicester I spent 6 years in London before moving back to Leeds.
 Apart from one year as a trainee accountant my career before I got into the online gaming industry was in advertising; both selling advertising space and in advertising agencies.
 All of these roles contributed to the skillset that allowed me to launch my own business.
 My first role in online gaming was with William Hill where I launched their first online casino (on Cryptologic software) back in 2000.
 It was whilst I was with William Hill that I came across online bingo.